randym/axlsx/README.md

 Changelog
 ---------
-- **October.27.11**: 1.0.10 release
+- **October.27.11**: 1.0.10.a release
-  - Updating gemspec to be compatible with rails3 requirements
+  - Updating gemspec to loosen up some of the gem requirements in the hope of maintaining compatibility with rails 2
   - Added acts_as_xlsx mixin for rails3 See Examples
   - Added row.style assignation for updating the cell style for an entire row
   - Added col_style method to worksheet upate a the style for a column of cells